trallnag/ansible-role-pyenv/README.md

 ## Content

 * Installs all dependencies required by Pyenv.
-* Installs Pyenv via the official installer.
+* Installs Pyenv using the official installer.
 * Adds init blocks to `.bashrc` and `.profile`.
 * Installs `pyenv-virtualenv` plugin.
 * Installs a global version of Python and enables it.